Darryl Sambell

-Sambell a heavy smoker was diagnosed with lung cancer in early 2001.
+Sambell, a heavy smoker, was diagnosed with lung cancer in early 2001.
 He died of the disease later that year, aged 55.

 Biography

 Sambell was born on 26 November 1945 to Ivy Irene (née Haynes, 1913–2011) and Donald George Sambell (1918-1984).
 He grew up in Gawler, South Australia with an older brother and two younger sisters.
+He attended Gawler Primary School where, in 1954, he was awarded a prize for 'Outstanding Citizenship'.
 By the early 1960s he was an accountant for a concreting business in Adelaide.

 In 1965 Sambell started managing Bev Harrell.
 The singer briefly joined Adelaide-based pop-rockers, the Clefs in 1966 as co-lead vocalist.
 In April 1967 Sambell was in Cohuna, Victoria to see Harrell perform at a dance when they heard her support act Melbourne band "Strings Unlimited" Sambell was impressed by their lead singer, Johnny Farnham, and arranged to become his manager a month later.
-Farnham's early solo performances were in Adelaide, Sambell relocated to Melbourne.
+Farnham's early solo performances were in Adelaide, but soon Sambell relocated to Melbourne.
 Late in 1967 Sambell established the Australian Musicians Booking Organisation (AMBO), with fellow talent managers, Gary Spry and Jeff Joseph, to act as music promoters for their artists.
 In September of that year Sambell organised Farnham's signing to EMI Records.

 Farnham's first commercially successful recording was a cover of British novelty song, "Sadie (The Cleaning Lady)", Sambell later recalled, "I just thought, 'you've got to be joking'.
 I could not get the words out of my mind."
 EMI's in house producer, David Mackay, insisted on recording it and it was released in November 1967.
 By arrangement with Sambell, Melbourne radio DJ Stan Rofe pretended that he disliked "Sadie" before playing it.
 In January of the following year it peaked at No. 1 on Go-Set National Top 40 for five weeks.

 In Go-Set in January 1968, Farnham described Sambell, "My manager is pretty good to me.
 He irons my clothes, washes them, too.
 Packs all my casses and carries all 27 of them."
 According to a newspaper report, in June 1969, Farnham was suing Sambell for monies owed, amounting to $30,000.
 Farnham's father had initiated legal proceedings when his accountant had checked his son's financial records.
 After returning from their current tour, Sambell provided the missing receipts, the case never went to court and Farnham told media, "There's no ill feeling at all.
 It is unfortunate that this happened, and I stress that there are absolutely no plans for changing my management."